Grow Your Wealth and Leave a Legacy For Future Generations

 Download our app or create your own group where you can talk freely about money—and break the money taboo.

 6. Make a Budget

-Follow the 50/30/20 budget rule to help you manage your money, and save for emergencies and retirement.
-It’s simple: Divide up your after-tax income — and make a plan.
+Follow a template, like the 50/30/20 budget rule, to help you manage your money, save for emergencies, and build a retirement fund.
+It’s simple: Divide your after-tax income—and make a plan.